Find Trade Colleges

 Monroe Community College undergraduate students pay an average of $10,468 in tuition and fees each year.

-Out-of-state tuition fees for undergraduate students at Johnson College are $20,025 per year.
+Johnson College undergraduate students pay an average of $20,025 in tuition and fees each year.
 The average amount in student loans that precision metal working majors at Johnson College take out while working on their Undergraduate Certificate is $7,159.

-On top of its placing in our value ranking, Johnson College also did well on our Best Precision Metal Working Undergraduate Certificate Trade Schools in the Middle Atlantic Region list.
-It’s in the top 20% of all schools reviewed in this analysis.
+In addition to its great value ranking, Johnson College is in the top 20% of all schools on our Best Precision Metal Working Undergraduate Certificate Trade Schools in the Middle Atlantic Region list.

-With a ranking of #9, Pennsylvania College of Technology did quite well on this year’s best value schools for precision metal working students working on their undergraduate certificate.
+Pennsylvania College of Technology landed the #9 spot in the 2023 rankings for the best value undergraduate certificate precision metal working programs.
 Located in the small city of Williamsport, Penn College is a public school with a small student population.

-Out-of-state tuition fees for undergraduate students at Penn College are $25,680 per year.
+The average tuition and fees for an out-of-state undergraduate student at Penn College are $25,680 a year.

 The average tuition and fees for an out-of-state undergraduate student at Pittsburgh Technical College are $16,974 a year.

-Read full report on Precision Metal Working at Pittsburgh Technical College
+Full Precision Metal Working at Pittsburgh Technical College Report

 State | Degrees Awarded |